capacitor-community/sqlite/docs/TypeORM-Usage-From-5.6.0.md

 ## Correcting a Bug in the TypeOrm Capacitor Driver

- - the bug is referenced "PRAGMA must run under query method in Capacitor sqlite #10687" in the typeorm/issues and it is for `typeorm release > 3.0.18`.
+ - the bug is referenced "PRAGMA must run under query method in Capacitor sqlite #10687" in the typeorm/issues and it is for `typeorm release > 0.3.18 and < 0.3.24`.

  - create a `scripts` directory at the root of the App.